 - (1) Persons called for jury service shall receive such compensation for each day served as established by the Hamilton County Commissioners pursuant to O.R.C.
-Section 2313.34. - (2) Fees shall be paid weekly or upon conclusion of service. - (3) Employers are prohibited from discharging.
+Section 2313. - (2) Fees shall be paid weekly. - (3) Employers are prohibited from discharging.
 Laying-off, denying advancement opportunities to, or otherwise penalizing employees who miss work because of jury service.